What is the legal exception for private copy?

 The Copyright Act of 30 June 1994 introduced an exception for private copy.

 The copyright collection society Auvibel collects and distributes this remuneration.
-Auvibel represents the copyright management companies who in turn represent the right-holding authors, performing artists and producers of sound and audiovisual works.
+Auvibel represents the copyright management companies who in turn represent the rights holders.

 For more information on the private copy please consult Auvibel.